From Kedem to Kadimah: 10 Lessons from 10 Years of the Jewish Teen Education & Engagement Funder Collaborative

 The Jewish Teen Education & Engagement Funder Collaborative (Funder Collaborative), now powered by Jewish Federations of North America (JFNA), is comprised of 10 communities of varying sizes and demographic composition.
 This innovative learning and sharing network has created an environment that fosters risk-taking, experimentation, and ongoing reflection.
 From the outset, this group of professionals committed to sharing the unvarnished lessons they learned.

-Read the piece in eJewish Philanthropy from Rachel Shamash Schneider, Aaron Saxe, and Josh Miller of the Foundation.
+Read the full piece in eJewish Philanthropy from Rachel Shamash Schneider, Aaron Saxe, and Josh Miller of the Foundation.